eyalz800/zpp_throwing/README.md

 ----------
 With this library I am trying to provide a `coroutine` based implementation that resembles C++ exceptions as close as I could get.
-I made sure that it works also whenn compiling without exceptions and RTTI (i.e `-fno-exceptions -fno-rtti`).
+I made sure that it works also when compiling without exceptions and RTTI (i.e `-fno-exceptions -fno-rtti`).

-I have not set a goal that this would be a valid solution for performance critical code, however, I am looking for advice if available how to improve the performance and reduce overhead.

 Contents
 --------